lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial.rst

 Fix paths in test directory
 ----------------------------

-Fix the pathnames for all files in the folder dfnWorks-Version2.0/tests/ .
-This can be done automatically by running the script fix_paths.py in dfnWorks-Version2.0/pydfnworks/bin/ :
+Fix the pathnames for all files in the folder i$dfnWorks-Version2.0/tests/ .
+This can be done automatically by running the script fix_paths.py:

 .. code-block:: bash

+    $ cd ~/dfnWorks-Version2.0/pydfnworks/bin/
     $ python fix_paths.py CHANGE_THIS_PATH NEW_PATH

 Here, NEW_PATH is the name of the directory **that contains** the dfnWorks-Version2.0 repository.
 CHANGE_THIS_PATH is the prefix you wish to replace.
 If CHANGE_THIS_PATH includes the ending '/' character, then NEW_PATH must also include it.